The Edit

 Lake Maggiore

-At 40 miles long, Lake Maggiore is the second largest of the famous Italian lakes.
-The beautiful Borromean Islands that populate the lake are named after the 14th century Borromeo family who owned them.
-The family called on the great architects and artists of the day to enrich their sumptuous palace and gardens.
+At 40 miles long, Lake Maggiore is the second-largest of the famous Italian lakes, with banks in Lombardy, Piedmont and Switzerland.
+The beautiful Borromean Islands that populate the lake are named after the 14th-century family who owned them – and who called on the great architects and artists of the day to enrich their sumptuous palace and gardens.
 The elegance of the Belle Époque era is also evident here in the many stately hotels and lakefront promenades.
-Come and discover an array of exotic plants, soak up the peaceful ambiance and dine on exceptionally delicious local dishes.
+Here, you can discover an array of tropical plants, soak up the peaceful ambience and dine on exceptionally delicious local dishes.

-Just a short drive from Milan, these magnificent lakes make the perfect day trip from Hotel Principe di Savoia.
-Chat to our friendly concierge team about more ways to enjoy the city of Milan and its picturesque surrounding countryside.
+Garda, Iseo, Como or Maggiore.
+Which will it be?
+All a short drive from Milan, these magnificent lakes make the perfect day trip from Hotel Principe di Savoia.
+Chat to our friendly concierge team about arranging a visit, as well as more ways to enjoy the city of Milan and its picturesque surrounding countryside.